 How to create a playlist of all your Liked Spotify songs

-To create a playlist of all the songs you have liked on Spotify, you need its desktop app.
+You need Spotify’s desktop app to create a playlist of all the songs you have liked on Spotify.
 So, download the Spotify app on your Mac or PC and log in using your Spotify credentials.
 If you don’t own a computer, borrow one from a family member or friend.

 Next, here is how to create a playlist of all your liked Spotify songs:

 1) Open the Spotify desktop app on Mac or Windows PC.